 When share prices fluctuate, it’s clear to see why diversification is so important.
 It’s difficult to know which sectors are most sensitive to market turbulence beforehand.
 When your portfolio is well-diversified, only part of it will be affected and it’s unlikely that you’ll lose all your savings.

 Our best advice is to have different asset classes in your portfolio – both equities and fixed-income investments – as well as invest in different countries and regions.
 From a historical perspective, the stock market has always rebounded – even though it may sometimes take a while.
 Read more about why diversification matters.

 6. Can I lower the risk of my investments temporarily?

 If you feel uneasy about the fluctuating market, you have probably taken slightly too much risk with your investments.
-If you want to sell your investments or lower your risks, we would generally advise you to sell your holdings in increments and at different times to diversify your risks.
+If you want to sell your investments or lower your risks, you should sell your holdings in increments and at different times to diversify your risks.
 Also when you want to invest, you should buy at different times to spread the risk.
 It’s important to remember that no one can predict market ups and downs to a tee.

-7. If I sell fund units now, will I be able to buy them again later?
+7. If I sell my investments now, will I be able to buy them again later?

 Yes, but you may miss out on future returns.
 There’s no right or wrong answer to when you should sell or buy again but the most important thing to remember is to not let your emotions take over.
 If you let your emotions guide your decisions, you may end up selling your investments when the panic has set and the prices have already fallen and buying when there’s more optimism and the prices have rebounded.
 You risk selling your investments at a low price and buying them back at a higher price.